Abhijay25/Scour/README.md

 /search SaaS tools for AI-assisted grading for teachers
 ```

-And Scour returns a breakdown of the top competitors — what they do well, where they fall short, and how they compare.
+And Scour returns:

+- **Bottom Line** — a 2-3 sentence executive summary with the single most important insight
+- **Positioning Statement** — an opinionated one-liner on where to compete
+- **Competitive Edge** — ideas to steal, pitfalls to avoid, and market gaps
+- **Per-competitor breakdowns** — strengths, weaknesses, business model, and traction signals for each competitor
+- **Dig Deeper** — follow-up queries to explore adjacent angles

+Results link directly to each competitor's own website — no listicle aggregators or "Top 10" roundup pages.

 Reports are saved as Markdown files you can open any time.

 ---